W. Albert Noyes Jr.: Career

 Noyes began his scientific and academic career at the University of California, Berkeley, where he was a teaching fellow under Joel Henry Hildebrand.
 In 1921, he joined the faculty of the University of Chicago, where he remained for seven years.
 In 1925, he participated in a conference of the Faraday Society in Oxford, which has been called "the most important photochemistry meeting ever held."
 There, he delivered a paper called "The Formation of Polar Compounds by Photochemical Reactions."
 In 1929, he joined the faculty of Brown University, where he continued to build a reputation as a leading expert in photochemistry.
 During this period, he collaborated with Philip Leighton of Stanford University to write an influential textbook, The Photochemistry of Gases, which appeared in 1941.

 In 1938, Noyes accepted an offer to join the University of Rochester as chair of the chemistry department.
 By 1940, he became involved in efforts to help the United States prepare for its entry into World War II by meeting regularly with the National Defense Research Committee and various universities involved in defense research.
 After the United States entered the war, Noyes was named head of the Chemical Warfare and Smoke Division of the newly formed Office of Scientific Research and Development.
 Throughout the war, he continued to teach at Rochester while conducting defense research, which required frequent travel to England and elsewhere.
 He also served as an editor of Chemical Reviews, a journal his father founded.
 After the war ended, he returned to Rochester full time, where he was the Charles Frederick Houghton Professor of Chemistry and remained chair of the chemistry department.
 In 1947, he served a term as president of the American Chemical Society.
 At the same time, he was instrumental in promoting international scientific cooperation, chiefly through his involvement in the formation of UNESCO.
-He was appointed dean of graduate studies at Rochester in 1952 and then acting dean of the College of Arts and Sciences in 1956.
+He was appointed dean of graduate studies at Rochester in 1952 and then acting dean of the college of arts and sciences in 1956.
 He also served as the editor of the Journal of the American Chemical Society from 1950 to 1962 and the Journal of Physical Chemistry from 1952 to 1964.

 In 1963, Noyes joined the faculty of the University of Texas at Austin, where he continued to teach and conduct research until his retirement in 1973.

+Noyes academic interests also extended beyond the field of chemistry into the study of metaphysics and the philosophy of science.
+In 1962 he assisted his colleague Colin Murray Turbayne in the preparation of his work The Myth of Metaphor.